Supports markdown.

 import rehypeSanitize, { defaultSchema } from "rehype-sanitize";

-import { createElement, useEffect, useState } from "react";
+import { createElement, Fragment, useEffect, useState } from "react";

 import { Mention } from "./mention";